Computers & The Arts!

 Leonie was one of the founding members of “Aussie Deaf Kids” in 2001.
 She coined the name and designed and built it’s first website.
 She then helped the founder Anne Porter build up the online community to make sure parents of deaf and hearing impaired children could help and support each other no matter where they lived in Australia.
 “Aussie Deaf Kids” is Australia’s largest online support group for parents of hearing impaired and deaf children.
 This experience started Leonie’s journey into understanding the power of online support groups for parents and online communities.

 Leonie was the radio host of Jazz @ 5 for 99.3FM for four years in the early 2000’s, where she discovered her love of broadcasting.
 During this time she also discovered she could live stream her band into the virtual community of Second Life .
-While live jazz gigs were dying out in Sydney in the mid 2000’s, Leonie became the first female Aussie musician to stream her live band into a virtual world in front of audiences that were much larger than her real life gigs.
+While live jazz gigs were dying out in Sydney in the mid 2000’s, Leonie became the first female Aussie musician to stream her live band into a virtual worldwide in front of audiences that were much larger than her real life gigs.
+She is known as Paisley Beebe in Second Life.

 After streaming her live Jazz band regularly into Second Life in 2006, her love of broadcasting and music came together in a virtual online world Second Life.
 Leonie created/produced/hosted the worlds first virtual TV talk show in Second Life in 2007 filmed & broadcasted on www.treet.tv .
 “Tonight Live With Paisley Beebe” broadcasted 270 live shows, the virtual talk show had an average viewership of 20,000 viewers a week, which included musicians and a wide range of over 500 guests from all over the world.
 Known as Paisley Beebe in Second Life, Leonie became a virtual celebrity in a virtual world with millions and millions of users.